 Have you ever bought something from Wish?
 What about eBay?
 Or just had something cool delivered from an online store in another country?
 While you were doing that, you probably gave little mind to the duties and taxes and customs procedures involved in getting your products across the border to where you live.

 And that is fine.
-The ecommerce world should work so that consumers don’t have to worry about how the goods are moved.
-This is a job for the logistic companies, marketplaces, and customs agents.
-However, with new regulations coming up, the entire system on how goods are moved from a non-EU country (like US, China, or UK) to EU, will change.
+The eCommerce world should work so that consumers don’t have to worry about how the goods are moved.
+This is a job for logistic companies, marketplaces, and customs agents.
+However, with new regulations coming up, the entire system on how goods are moved from a non-EU country (like the US, China, or the UK) to the EU, will change.
 And if companies don’t automate their systems now, consumers will be the ones spending time trying to figure out how to get their goods past customs.

 And what’s worse, you might find out that you need to pay a lot more for the item than you thought, when you clicked “add to cart”.

 That is why Eurora has developed a Duty and taxes calculation engine.
 If added to an online store, it enables full visibility of the VAT and duty taxes one needs to pay in any currency for the destination country in the shopping cart of a marketplace.
 Eurora’s database covers VAT and duty rates, de minimis thresholds, and active free trade agreements of most countries in the world.